spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 - Retry/Skip
 - Resource management

-It also provides more advanced technical services and features that will enable extremely high-volume and high performance batch jobs through optimization and partitioning techniques.
+It also provides more advanced technical services and features that enable extremely high-volume and high-performance batch jobs through optimization and partitioning techniques.

-For this guide we will focus on 5 Spring Batch components:
+For this guide, we focus on five Spring Batch components, which the following image shows:

 ![BILL_STATMENTS](images/spring-batch-reference-model.png)

 - `Job`: A `job` is an entity that encapsulates an entire batch process.
 A job is comprised of one or more `steps`.
 - `Step`: A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.
-Each `step` is comprised of a `ItemReader`, `ItemProcessor`, and a `ItemWriter`.
+Each `step` is comprised of an `ItemReader`, an `ItemProcessor`, and an `ItemWriter`.
-- `ItemReader`: `ItemReader` is an abstraction that represents the retrieval of input for a Step, one item at a time.
+- `ItemReader`: `ItemReader` is an abstraction that represents the retrieval of input for a `Step`, one item at a time.
 - `ItemProcessor`: `ItemProcessor` is an abstraction that represents the business processing of an item.
-- `ItemWriter`: `ItemWriter` is an abstraction that represents the output of a Step
+- `ItemWriter`: `ItemWriter` is an abstraction that represents the output of a `Step`.

-In the diagram above we see that each phase of the `JobExecution` is stored into a `JobRepository` (our MySql database).
-This means that each action performed by Spring Batch is recorded to a database for both logging purposes but also for restarting a job.
+In the preceding diagram, we see that each phase of the `JobExecution` is stored in a `JobRepository` (in this case, our MySql database).
+This means that each action performed by Spring Batch is recorded to a database for both logging purposes and for restarting a job.

 <!--NOTE-->